 Upon becoming a member of Alpha Phi, your sisters are more than just friends, they are a life-long family.
 Sisterhood is the inclusion of every individual and the unconditional support of your sisters, continuing far beyond your college years.
-The Zeta Gamma chapter has women from all over the country and even the world.
+The Zeta Gamma chapter is made up of women from all backgrounds who come together to create community for one another.

 Representing all aspects of campus, we have members with diverse interests and areas of study.
-Our 180 members include student government presidents, club founders and leaders, engineers, a long history of Orientation Leaders, club sports athletes, theater superstars, admission office Student Ambassadors, immersion trip participants, future doctors, study abroad explorers, certified fitness instructors, entrepreneurs, and overall well-rounded young women.
+Our 165 members include student government presidents, club founders and leaders, engineers, a long history of Orientation Leaders, club sports athletes, theater superstars, admission office Student Ambassadors, study abroad explorers, future doctors, certified fitness instructors, entrepreneurs, and overall well-rounded young women.

 What’s one of the best parts about being a member of a sorority?
 The amount of academic help you can get just from reaching out to your sisters.
 With members representing every school on campus and a wide variety of majors, you can always rely on other Alpha Phis for tutoring, class and professor advice, and purchasing and selling old textbooks.

-During each finals week, the chapter gives sisters green books and Scantrons, transforms the chapter room into a study room, provides some sort of free food, and hosts stress-relieving activities like a kickboxing class at the house.
+During each finals week, the chapter gives sisters green books and Scantrons, books study rooms in the library and stocks them up with snacks, and hosts stress-relieving activities like yoga classes at the house.
+Studying is always better with sisters!

 Zeta Gamma has not just one, but two next-door houses, known to the Santa Clara community as Silver and Bordeaux.
 Sisters can live-in as early as sophomore year and certain members of the Executive Board live-in during their term.

-Members can be found watching movies on the Big Grey Couch (BGC) in Silver, baking cookies in the kitchen of Bordeaux, or laying out in the sun in the grassy front yards.
+Members can be found watching movies on the Big Grey Couch (BGC) in Silver, baking cookies in the kitchen of Bordeaux, or laying out in the sun on the grassy lawns connecting both houses.
 Nine Zeta Gamma members reside in Silver while six women call Bordeaux their home.